kavia-common/storychain-collaborative-writing-179168-179188/storychain_backend/storychain-collaborative-writing-179168-179188/README.md

 Docs: /docs
 OpenAPI: storychain_backend/interfaces/openapi.json

-Environment variables used (create a .env in the backend root):
+Environment variables used (create a .env in the backend root or copy from .env.example):
 - PORT (default 3001)
-- FRONTEND_URL (for CORS)
+- FRONTEND_URL (for CORS; currently used by code)
+- CORS_FRONTEND_ORIGIN (preferred env var name for CORS; keep in sync with FRONTEND_URL until code is updated)
 - DATABASE_URL (Postgres)
 - JWT_SECRET, JWT_EXPIRES_IN
 - BCRYPT_SALT_ROUNDS